craftcms/docs/docs/commerce/3.x/configuration.md

 ### Manage orders

-This permission lets the user see orders
+This permission lets the user see orders.

 #### Edit orders